spear29/Coding-for-Kids/README.md

 # Coding-for-Kids
-A simple interactive game that teaches children to code.
+A simple interactive game that teaches children and young adults to code.